deepaksood619/deepaksood619.github.io/docs/about-me/ideas/education.md

 Equal access to quality education for everyone

+Highly personalized education for each person

+1. Tab + earphone for everyone
+2. Everyone will be quizzed and taught about something+ practical hands on learning

 ### Education for all (KhanAcademy does it all, contribute to it)

 - Cultfit type you can attend from any city